credwards27/app-configs/README.md

-color-schemes
+app-configs
 =============

-Color schemes for various code editors
+Configuration files for various applications

 You can use hard links to separate your repo directory and file names from the actual configuration files.
 This allows for easier editing and organization from outside the configuration directories.

+Copy or hard link each file into the correct locations as listed below.

 --------------------
 Chrome